chinapedia/wikipedia.abstract.en/Page/Pencil.md

 Eraser attached

-LipmanPencilEraserPatent.jpgOn 30 March 1858, Hymen Lipman received the first patent for attaching an eraser to the end of a pencil.[40]
+On 30 March 1858, Hymen Lipman received the first patent for attaching an eraser to the end of a pencil.[40]
 In 1862, Lipman sold his patent to Joseph Reckendorfer for $100,000, who went on to sue pencil manufacturer Faber-Castell for infringement.[41]
 In 1875, the Supreme Court of the US ruled against Reckendorfer declaring the patent invalid.[42]

 Pencil extenders